We're With You at Each and Every Step

 As part of our commitment to fully supporting our students, Arden University are proud to support Mental Health Awareness Week every year.

-This year's Mental Health Awareness Week, hosted by the Mental Health Foundation, took place from 13th-19th May.
+This year's Mental Health Awareness Week, hosted by the Mental Health Foundation, takes place from 18th-24th May 2020.

 To support this event, Arden's Vice-Chancellor & Chief Executive Officer, Carl Lygo, issued a statement encouraging anyone out there who is struggling to speak out and get help through the channels provided through Arden: